-In our foundation training, we encourage the dog onto the Place Board and into a sit and remain sitting until they hear they hear us say “OK” as a release cue.
-We build positive associations being on the board by rewarding them for their behaviour.
+In foundation training, you encourage your dog onto the Place Board and into a sit and remain sitting until they hear they hear us say “OK” as a release cue.
+This builds positive associations being on the board by rewarding them for their behaviour.

-Because they feel positive about being on the board, the practice makes it more likely for the dog to sit and stay on the platform than move.
+Because your dog feels positive about being on the board, the practice makes it more likely for them to sit and stay on the platform than move.

 Why do you need to have a dog with a reliable sit-stay?

 - Having a dog wait steadily as you get further up the course allows you to get in a position to better handle the next obstacle

 - In addition, because most dogs are faster than their humans, having them wait at a distance gives a valuable head start.

 How do you train sit-stay as you walk away down a line of jumps using Place Boards?

 - Have two or more jumps in a row, spaced 5-10 meters apart

 - Have a place board 5 paces away at the "start line".

 - Encourage the dog onto their Place Board and cue sit.